 With Destination Imagination, Ric has served as an Appraiser, a Regional Challenge Master, Affiliate Challenge Master, and has appraised numerous times at Destination Imagination Global Finals.

 Wayne has been a Team Manager, Appraiser and, as a member of the Board of Directors is responsible for marketing, social and online content for NHICC, including much of the NH-DI photography.
 He launched social media for Destination Imagination, Inc. and currently volunteers as the photography team lead for Global Finals.
-Outside of NHICC, he manages social media listening, analytics and education for a Fortune 500 commerce company.
+Wayne leads the IDC research in the collaboration, social media and experiential practices helping global companies adjust to Digital Transformation.
 Wayne is an adjunct educator with the University of Tennessee, has writes on social media, analytics, and disruptive technologies – and loves the shiny toys of technology.